zerosonesfun/Flaring/docs/index.md

 2. Your website's primary language must be English.
 Sorry in advance to the many non-English sites, but in order to approve your site all moderators have to be able to easily read it.
 Different webrings for different countries could be set up in the future.
 3. Your website cannot be about anything illegal or contain porn.
 4. Your website must be "independent" and/or relatively small.
 The moderators of Flaring determine if your site meets this criteria.
 5. Submit your site's information.
 You may do this by adding to the [webring.json](https://github.com/zerosonesfun/Flaring/blob/main/webring.json) file and submitting a pull request if you are familiar with GitHub.
-Or, simply fill out the form at the bottom of this page.
+Or, [simply fill out this form](https://forms.gle/EtYEFkLideHVEgs38).
 6. In order to become a fully approved Flaring webring member, you will need to also copy and paste the following widget code into your Flarum’s custom footer (which can be done from the Appearance settings).
 Or, copy and paste it into a dedicated page as long as the link to that page is part of a main menu and the link text is "**Explore**."
 Why **Explore**?
 Because this gives the average web surfer something common to look for as they go from site to site.
 Not everyone can place the webring navigation in their footer, but if everyone at least uses "Explore," then it makes it a little easier for the surfer to spot it.

 ### Widget code: